f-104/jobert/README.md

   The Jobert API is a RESTful API which aims to automate mass execution of job searches.
 </p>

+__WARNING: This README file is outdated and will be replaced within a couple of days.__

 ### Table of Contents
 - [Summary](#Summary)
 - [Usage](#Usage)